d909b/perfect_match/README.md

     - The script will print all the command line configurations (3000 in total) you need to run to obtain the experimental results to reproduce the IHDP results.
     - Note that we only evaluate PM, + on X, and + MLP on IHDP.
 All other results are taken from the respective original authors' manuscripts.
 - Run the command line configurations from the previous step in your favorite compute environment.
-- After the experiments have concluded, use `run_results.sh` to calculate the summary statistics mean +- standard deviation over all repeated runs.
+- After the experiments have concluded, use `./run_results.sh` to calculate the summary statistics mean +- standard deviation over all repeated runs.
-    - Example 1: `run_results.sh ./results/pm_ihdp2a0k_pbm_mse_1 ihdp`, where `ihdp` indicates that you want results for the IHDP dataset, to get the results for "PM" on IHDP.
+    - Example 1: `./run_results.sh ./results/pm_ihdp2a0k_pbm_mse_1 ihdp`, where `ihdp` indicates that you want results for the IHDP dataset, to get the results for "PM" on IHDP.
-    - Example 2: `run_results.sh ./results/pm_ihdp2a0k_pbm_mahal_mse_1 ihdp` to get the results for "+ on X" on IHDP.
+    - Example 2: `./run_results.sh ./results/pm_ihdp2a0k_pbm_mahal_mse_1 ihdp` to get the results for "+ on X" on IHDP.
-    - Example 3: `run_results.sh ./results/pm_ihdp2a0k_pbm_no_tarnet_mse_1 ihdp` to get the results for "+ MLP" on IHDP.
+    - Example 3: `./run_results.sh ./results/pm_ihdp2a0k_pbm_no_tarnet_mse_1 ihdp` to get the results for "+ MLP" on IHDP.

 ##### Jobs Step-by-step